crossplane/crossplane/design/design-doc-agent.md

 ```

 Note that these steps show the bare-bones setup.
 Most of the steps can be made
-easier with simple commands in Crossplane CLI.
+easier with simple commands in Crossplane CLI and YAML templates you can edit &
+use.

-Additionally, they can discover what resources available to them and how they can
+Users can discover what resources available to them and how they
-consume them from their remote cluster.
+can consume them from their remote cluster.

 List the published APIs:
 ```bash